-- 9.1 There will be no artificial limitations placed on the scope of Enrolled Nurses' practice. - 9.2 Enrolled Nurses will to the fullest extent reasonably practicable in each clinical setting in which they are employed be afforded the opportunity to work within the scope of enrolled nursing practice. - 9.3 Assistants in Nursing will not be required to work outside the scope of work which may appropriately be undertaken by Assistants in Nursing.
+- 9.5 Assistants in Nursing will, to the fullest extent reasonably practicable, be afforded the opportunity to provide care as defined at subclause 3.6. - 9.6 Assistants in Nursing will not be required to work outside the scope of work which may appropriately be undertaken by Assistants in Nursing.